 Guidelines for the Use of Antiretroviral Agents in Pediatric HIV Infection

-Specific Issues in Antiretroviral Therapy for HIV-Infected Adolescents
+Specific Issues in Antiretroviral Therapy for Adolescents Living with HIV Infection

 |Rating of Recommendations: A = Strong; B = Moderate; C = Optional

-Many ARV drugs (e.g., abacavir, emtricitabine, lamivudine, tenofovir, and some protease inhibitors [PIs]) are administered to children at higher weight- or surface area-based doses than would be predicted by direct extrapolation of adult doses.
+In addition, many antiretroviral (ARV) drugs (e.g., abacavir, emtricitabine, lamivudine, tenofovir disoproxil fumarate [TDF], and some protease inhibitors [PIs]) are administered to children at higher body weight- or body surface area-based doses than would be predicted by direct extrapolation of adult doses.
 This is based upon reported PK data indicating more rapid drug clearance in children.
-Continued use of these pediatric weight- or surface area-based doses as a child grows during adolescence can result in medication doses that are higher than the usual adult doses.
-Data suggesting optimal doses for every ARV drug in adolescents are not available.
-Appendix A: Pediatric Antiretroviral Drug Information includes a discussion of data relevant to adolescents for individual drugs and notes the age listed on the drug label for adult dosing, when available.

 Adolescent Contraception, Pregnancy, and Antiretroviral Therapy

-HIV-infected adolescents may be sexually active regardless of how they acquired the virus.
-Reproductive plans including preconception care, contraception methods, and safer sex techniques for prevention of secondary HIV transmission should be discussed with them regularly (see U.S. Medical Eligibility Criteria for Contraceptive Use).7 For additional information please see Health and Human Services (HHS) Recommendations for Use of Antiretroviral Drugs in Pregnant HIV-1-Infected Women for Maternal Health and Interventions to Reduce Perinatal HIV Transmission in the United States (Preconception Care and Reproductive Options for HIV-Concordant and Serodiscordant Couples section).8
+Adolescents living with HIV may initiate sexual activity before or after puberty.
+Family planning counseling, including a discussion of the risks of perinatal transmission of HIV and methods for reducing risks, should be provided to all youth.
+Reproductive health options including pregnancy planning, preconception care, contraception methods, and safer sex techniques (including the correct and consistent use of condoms) for prevention of secondary HIV transmission should be discussed regularly (see U.S. Medical Eligibility Criteria for Contraceptive Use).16 For additional information readers are referred to The Recommendations for Use of Antiretroviral Drugs in Pregnant HIV-1-Infected Women for Maternal Health and Interventions to Reduce Perinatal HIV Transmission in the United States (Perinatal Guidelines) section entitled Reproductive Options for HIV-Concordant and Serodiscordant Couples.17

 Contraceptive-Antiretroviral Drug Interactions